Efficient Detection of Communities with Significant Overlaps in Networks: Partial Community Merger Algorithm: Partial Community Merger Algorithm

 After merging communities, a cleaning process is needed to handle two types of noise.
 First, we need to identify which merged communities are real communities and which are simply merged sets of vertices by coincidence.
 The latter usually contain only a small number of partial communities because they are merged by accidents.
 The more partial communities a merged community contains, the more likely it is a real community.
 Thus, the parameter $l$ of a community can be used as a measure of whether a detected community is trustful.
-A way to sift out real communities is to set a threshold $t_l$ and require all real communities to have $l \geq t_l$.
+A way to sift out real communities is to set a threshold $t_l$ and require all real communities to have $l \geqslant t_l$.
 The threshold can be set in many ways, e.g. setting $t_l$ based on each community's size, as a larger community usually caries a larger $l$.
 Second, we need to identify and eliminate vertices that are misclassified into partial communities in Step 1.
 Recall that $S_{i,C}$ is the number of occurrences of Vertex $i$ in $l_C$ partial communities that formed the Community $C$.
-Roughly, the probability of Vertex $i$ being a false member should drop with $S_{i,C}$.
-Thus, a threshold $t_S$ can be set to eliminate vertices with $S < t_S$.
-Normally $t_S=4$ is sufficiently stringent and it should not be less than $3$.
-There remain vertices with $S \geq t_S$ but $S/l \approx 0$.
+Excluding Vertex $i$'s own partial communities (if any), the remaining score $S'_{i,C}$ can roughly be interpreted as the number of other members that Vertex $i$ is connected to in Community $C$.
+Usually $S'_{i,C}$ = $S_{i,C}-1$.
+If the probability of Vertex $i$ being misclassified into a partial community is $10\%$, then being misclassified into $S'_{i,C}$ partial communities of $C$ is $0.1^{S'_{i,C}}$.
+Therefore, the probability of Vertex $i$ being a false member drops sharply with increasing $S'_{i,C}$.
+Thus, a threshold $t_{S'}$ can be set to eliminate vertices with $S' < t_{S'}$.
+Normally $t_{S'}=4$ is sufficiently stringent and it should not be less than $2$.
+There remain vertices with $S' \geqslant t_{S'}$ but $S'/l \approx 0$.
 They may still not be members since they know too few other members.
-The ratio $S/l$ gives an estimate on the fraction of the other members that a member is connected to.
-Another criterion $S/l > t_{S/l}$ becomes useful, with $t_{S/l}$ being a threshold that requires each member be connected to at least $t_{S/l} \times 100\% $ of the other members.
-This criterion echoes the concept of \textit{f-core} discussed in Sec.\ref{sec:introduction}.
-The threshold $t_{S/l}$ can either be set uniformly for all communities or individually for each community based on the value of $g$, which reflects the average portion that a member is connected to the other members.
-Since different kinds of networks may have different community structures, the choice of $t_{S/l}$ depends on the nature of communities of a specific network under study.
+The ratio $S'/l$ gives an estimate on the fraction of the other members that a member is connected to.
+Another criterion $S'/l > t_{S'/l}$ becomes useful, with $t_{S'/l}$ being a threshold that requires each member be connected to at least $t_{S'/l} \times 100\% $ of the other members.
+This criterion echoes the concept of $f$-core discussed in Sec~\ref{sec:introduction}.
+The threshold $t_{S'/l}$ can either be set uniformly for all communities or individually for each community based on the value of $g$, which reflects the average portion that a member is connected to the other members.
+Since different kinds of networks may have different community structures, the choice of $t_{S'/l}$ depends on the nature of communities of a specific network under study.